sara-sabr/ITStrategy/_posts/en/2022-02-03-project-to-product.md

 Its cloud credits and labour costs can be directly attributed to the program.

 The other three types of teams cannot be directly attributed to a single program, their costs are essentially shared, making up the “IT Corporate Services” space.
+Their members will most likely all be under the IT organization but there can be cases where they may also have members from more than one branch.
 Their funding and sustainability require pooling funds into the CIO budget.
 Unless they can provide on-demand services, such as via an API, their engagements may need to be projectized as stream-aligned teams would essentially be competing for their time commitments.